trizen/sidef/TUTORIAL.md

 ```

 Things to remember:
- 1. `run` is used for running a block.
- 2. `call` is used for calling a function.
- 3. `.each{...}` method is used for iteration over arrays.
- 4. `while` is used to run the block as long as the condition is `true`.
- 5. `|x,y,z|` is used to capture the block arguments in variables.
+ 1. `|x,y,z|` is used to capture the block arguments in variables.
+ 2. The keyword `next` will skip one interation of the loop.
- 6. The keyword `break` will break a loop.
+ 3. The keyword `break` will break a loop.
- 7. Any block is an object and can be stored in variables and executed at any time.

 ## gather/take